QIcita/HDF_DFER/README.md

 # Learning from Heterogeneity: Generalizing Dynamic Facial Expression Recognition via Distributionally Robust Optimization

-The extended version of the paper is currently under submission, the code will be open source after the paper is officially published.
+The core code of the conference version has been made open source.
+The extended version of this paper is currently in the submission stage.
+Once the paper is officially published, all the codes will be freely accessible.

 (July, 2025) Our paper "Learning from Heterogeneity: Generalizing Dynamic Facial Expression Recognition via Distributionally Robust Optimization" has been accepted by ACM MM 2025.